klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 Together with Chapter 8, this human-centered perspective provides a comprehensive view of how organizations and individuals can successfully adapt to AI, balancing the technical and structural requirements with the fundamental human needs for meaning, agency, skill development, and social connection that remain essential even as AI transforms the landscape of work.

 ## References

+Autor, D. H. (2015).
+Why are there still so many jobs?
+The history and future of workplace automation.
+Journal of Economic Perspectives, 29(3), 3-30. https://doi.org/10.1257/jep.29.3.3

 Bainbridge, L. (1983).
 Ironies of Automation. *Automatica*, 19(6), 775-779.